-For Grey Wagtail, the population has increased in each of the last five years, so the 40-year decline is now less than 50%, prompting a lower level alert; and the 25-year decline is now less than 25% so no longer triggers an alert.
-This species was moved from the amber to the red list under BoCC4.
-Based on current figures it could potentially be changed back to amber when the list is next reviewed as the population continues to fluctuate following a large decline in the 1970s.
+For Song Thrush and Grey Wagtail, the populations have increased over the last five years, so the long-term decline is now less than 50%, prompting a lower level alert; and the 25-year decline is now less than 25% for both species so no longer triggers an alert.
+These species were on the red list under BoCC4.
+Based on current figures they could potentially be changed to amber when the list is next reviewed.

-For nine other species - Tree Sparrow, Marsh Tit, House Sparrow, Linnet, Skylark, Yellowhammer, Mistle Thrush, Lapwing and Song Thrush - the 25-year change is now less than 50%, indicating that, while these species meet red-list criteria for long-term change, their rate of decline in more recent years has been slower than for most other red-listed birds, although their populations are still at a much lower level than in the 1960s.
+For nine other species - Tree Sparrow, Corn Bunting, Linnet, House Sparrow, Skylark, Yellowhammer, Mistle Thrush and Lapwing - the 25-year change is now less than 50%, indicating that, while these species meet red-list criteria for long-term change, their rate of decline in more recent years has been slower than for most other red-listed birds, although their populations are still at a much lower level than in the 1960s.
 For Linnet and Grey Wagtail, the 25-year trend is effectively stable, and Song Thrush numbers have increased slightly.
 Though Curlew is red listed for its UK breeding population decline, its long-term CBC/BBS trends do not currently meet the >50% criterion (due to wide uncertainty in the trend estimate as a result of a small sample size); the key information for red listing comes from other surveys.